Rothwell and Milbourne's Garage

 The business continued to be known as Rothwell and Milbourne for the next seventy years; during which period only three families were to own it.

-Joseph Rothwell, who we speculate founded the business, was the youngest son of cotton manufacturer William Andrew Rothwell (1851 - 1930), who was proprietor of the Primrose Mill in Walkden, a suburb of Manchester.
+Joseph Rothwell, who we speculate founded the business, was the youngest son of cotton cloth manufacturer William Andrew Rothwell (1851 - 1930), proprietor of the Primrose Mill in Walkden, a suburb of Manchester.
 A trade directory of 1891 records Primrose Mill had 180 looms, and made nankeens, blue jeans, ticks, grandrills (yarns of mixed colours), dobbies (patterns woven into fabric) and checks.
 Joseph's uncle Edwin was also a manufacturer of cotton cloth, and you can read a little more about the the family on the History of Walkden web page.

 An Air War 1914-1918 web page relates: